Ultimate Guide to Understanding Bowels After Paralysis

-The bowel is used to describe the last part of the human digestive tract.
+The bowel describes the last part of the human digestive tract.
 The other names are the large intestine or the colon.
 The digestive system’s role is to take food inside the body, get all the nutrients, and get rid of waste, which is emptied thanks to a bowel movement.

 As you cannot control bowel movements, they happen reflexively.
 A reflex bowel (reflexive bowel) or, in other words, an upper motor neuron issue is a huge problem that can influence your quality of life.

-Fortunately, bowel care after an accident can be more manageable, thanks to bowel programs.
+Fortunately, bowel care can be more manageable after an accident, thanks to bowel programs.

-If you suffer from an SCI, you might not be able to move your bowel.
+If you suffer from an SCI, you might be unable to move your bowel.
 So-called flaccid bowel means loss of stool movement and can lead to constipation.
-Natural removal of stool might be impossible for you, and you might need a special program that can help you with it.
+Natural removal of stool might be impossible for you, and you might need a unique program to help you with it.